makkes/fileboy-node/README.md

 'mailto:bob@example.org'.

-If you want the UID+Code combination, set the `codeLoginEnabled` configuration parameter to `true`, configure your transports accordingly and add all authorized users to the `adminUIDs` array.
+If you want the UID+Code combination, set the `codeLoginEnabled` configuration parameter to `true`, configure your transports accordingly and add all authorized users to the `users` array.
+Users with the `admin` role are authorized to open the admin view.
+All others are only allowed to upload files.

 If you do not want fileboy to handle authorization for you, just run it behing an HTTP proxy with authentication for uploads.
 This is a sample nginx